DraakBZH/Open-Rolodex/README.md

 # Open-Rolodex
-A little software for rapid acces to contact
+A little software for quick acces to your contact

+The current design responds to a specific need.
+Do not expect something flexible. :)